nondescryptid/nondescryptid.github.io/content/lol.md

 How I decide to post a link: Does it make me feel curious OR happy?
 If yes, I'll post it.

 ---
+2023-10-06: [The Complicated History of the Downtown Line](https://www.youtube.com/watch?v=3mw_RZwM2Zs) | Train history is always fun

+2023-09-28: [Next time you read a food nutrition label, pour one out for Burkey Belser](https://www.npr.org/2023/09/28/1202113376/next-time-you-read-a-food-nutrition-label-pour-one-out-for-burkey-belser) | His quote that "When design works, it looks like it's always been there" is one that describes his work really well.
+I never thought about who designed those nutrition information labels because they just felt like they belonged there.
+RIP

+2023-09-26: [Command line interface guidelines](https://clig.dev/) | I'm trying to learn more about CLIs as I'm trying to write one to help me do site-specific Google searches but with fewer keystrokes

+2023-09-24: [A list of real-world uses of differential privacy by Ted Desfontaines](https://desfontain.es/privacy/real-world-differential-privacy.html) | I struggle a lot with trying to bridge the gaps in my understanding regarding privacy enhancing technologies in theory, and understanding when to use them.
+This piece (and Ted's differential privacy series in general) is a lifesaver.

+2023-09-22: [sam floreani's list of recommended reading](https://hachyderm.io/@floreani/111107335349498915) | Blood in the Machine; Extremely Online, Your Face Belong to Us etc

+2023-09-21: [slidev](https://sli.dev/) | Generating slides with markdown

 2023-09-19: [Altair 8800 Simulator](https://s2js.com/altair/sim.html) | Flip lots of switches... online!